Lacj91/2_master_album_financiero/SQL statements/README.md

 Databases were initially created to establish clear domain boundaries across the project, while table definitions were implemented later once the final analytical schema and ingestion strategy were defined.

+Detailed information about the assigned ds\_id in the document, SQL-created columns, and Power BI usage can be found in the generated\_tables.xls Excel document.

 ### 1\.
 Data Foundation